Arun-class lifeboat: Design

 The design was developed for the RNLI by J.A.
 MacLachlan working for naval architects G.L.
 Watson of Glasgow.
 Initially proposed with chines along the hull to disperse the spray and improve stability when underway at speed, this caused a high deck above water which proved difficult when trying to get people aboard from the water, so the chines were dispensed with on the second boat and the deck curved down nearer the water.

 The first three boats were built with wooden hulls and were respectively 51 ft 7 in, 52 ft and 54 ft long, the extra length due to a rounded transom.
 All differed in superstructure design, 52-01 having a raked back superstructure front with the flying bridge at the after end.
-52-02 introduced forward raked wheelhouse windscreens, had a unique wheelhouse side window pattern and retained the aft mounted flying bridge.
+52-02 introduced forward raked wheelhouse windscreens, had a unique wheelhouse side window pattern, and retained the aft mounted flying bridge.
 On 52-03, the flying bridge was moved to the forward end of the wheelhouse, the front of which was rounded.
 From 54-04, the forward flying bridge was standardised and the forward raked wheelhouse windscreens were reintroduced.
 The side windows were recessed from the superstructure sides.
-54-04 had a Glass Reinforced Plastic (GRP) hull and this was standardised for future boats.
-54-04 to 54-07 retained the rounded transon but from 52-08 a square transom was reintroduced.
-The final external change came with 52-11 which had flush sided forward wheelhouse windows and this was a feature of all subsequent boats.
-In 1986 52-030 (ON 1100) became the only steel-hulled Arun.
-It was regarded as the best of the class for seakeeping, although the slowest.
-The GRP hulls were moulded in blue material in the outer skin.
-After a while it was found that water was accumulating in the fibreglass which added up to two tons to the weight.
-The boats had the coloured layer stripped off and replaced by a new one made with clear gel which reduced the amount of water absorbed.
+54-04 had a glass reinforced plastic (GRP) hull and this was standardised for future boats.
+54-04 to 54-07 retained the rounded transom, but from 52-08, a square transom was reintroduced.
+The final external change came with 52-11, which had flush sided forward wheelhouse windows and this was a feature of all subsequent boats.